AS the eyes of the cricket world turn to Perth for the third Ashes Test, South Perth will play host to England in a warm-up match.

 When the Cricket Australia XI take on the tourists at Richardson Park on December 9 and 10, there will be added spice with the controversy surrounding Jonny Bairstow’s headbutt on Cameron Bancroft and Ben Stokes’ alleged involvement in a street brawl in Bristol.

 Australia won the first Ashes Test by 10 wickets, with the revelations of Bairstow’s headbutt on Western Warrior Bancroft at a Perth bar proving an unneeded distraction for the English side.

-In his Test debut, Bancroft reached 82 not out during a 173-run partnership with fellow opener David Warner in Australia’s second innings as the home side cruised to victory.
+In his Test debut, Bancroft reached 82 n.o. during a 173-run partnership with fellow opener David Warner in Australia’s second innings as the home side cruised to victory.

-The Richardson Reserve upper oval will be fenced off from December 6 to 11 with the playground and lower oval still accessible to the public at all times.
+The Richardson Reserve upper oval will be fenced off until December 11, with the playground and lower oval still accessible to the public at all times.

 Up to 2000 people are expected each day at Richardson Park, with play to take place from 9.30am to 6pm.

 Tickets are $10 for adults and $5 for children; visit www.universe.com.